Reviewed by: BloxFruitsCode editorial team

 Stock reset times

-The reset timer is one of the most important parts of this page because the value of a live stock page is not only the current list.
+The reset timer shows how long the current stock will stay active.
+Normal stock refreshes every 4 hours, while Mirage stock refreshes every 2 hours.
 The timer tells you how long the current list stays active before the stock changes again.

 The normal stock section works on a longer reset cycle.
 The Mirage stock section works on a shorter reset cycle.
 That difference changes how you should read the page.
 A user who is waiting for a fruit that is missing from normal stock may still want to watch the mirage timer because the next mirage refresh arrives sooner.